jslate/hubot-retro/README.md

 hubot-retro
 =================

-Record and retrieve comments for retro in hubot
+Record and retrieve comments for retro in hubot.
+Now records/shows comments for the current channel.

 Commands: